AshishRajIITI/strive-bw1-spotify-clone/README.md

 #### Getting Started

-Git clone the repository to your local computer.
+Git clone the repository to your local computer, use LiveServer to view in development.

 #### Prerequisites